GustavoFranca-cct/roster-webpage/README.md

 Option B: Change PostgreSQL Port (Only if necessary)

-    If you absolutely must run PostgreSQL on port 5433 (as mentioned in the original notes perhaps due to a hardcoded value in an old JAR build), follow these steps:
+    If you absolutely must run PostgreSQL on port 5433, follow these steps:
         Stop PostgreSQL: sudo systemctl stop postgresql
         Edit the configuration file (path might vary slightly based on version/OS):
         Bash